geocoder-php/Geocoder/README.md

 ### GeocoderCaProvider ###

 The `GeocoderCaProvider` named `geocoder_ca` is able to geocode and reverse geocode **street addresses**, exclusively in USA & Canada.
+An optional api key can be provided.
+This provider also supports SSL.

 ### GeocoderUsProvider ###